tomverbeure/ecp5_jtag/spinal/README.md

 ```

 * `idcode` is use to set the IDCODE of your device.
 When using it on an ECP5, this will error out because
-  that's obviously not allows.
+  that's obviously not allowed.
 (Again: only user chains ER1 and ER2 are supported.)
 * `flowFragmentPush` allows for pushing data to a target clock domain, without back-pressure.

     According to the interface, it accepts a generic data fragment, but right now, it errors out with